quantumlib/Cirq/docs/dev/serialization.md

 When writing JSON, Cirq checks if the given object has a `_json_dict_` method.
 If it does, the object is replaced by the output of that method.
-Otherwise there are a series of several hardcoded cases for complex numbers, numpy arrays, sympy expressions, and a few others.
+Otherwise, there are a series of several hardcoded cases for complex numbers, numpy arrays, sympy expressions, and a few others.
 The process of replacing an object by JSON proceeds recursively.
 For example, the `_json_dict_` method may return a dictionary that contains a